fatih/vim-go-tutorial/README.md

 open a new file called `main_test.go` (it doesn't matter how you open it, from inside vim, a separate Vim session, etc.. it's up to you).
-Let us use the curent buffer and open it from vim via `:edit main_test.go`.
+Let us use the current buffer and open it from vim via `:edit main_test.go`.

 When you open the new file you notice something.
 The file automatically has the package declaration added: